 The accounting policies of the reporting segments are the same as those described in note 4 to the consolidated financial statements.
-Segment loss do not include gain or loss from investments, impairment loss on goodwill, certain other gains and income, certain finance costs and unallocated corporate expenses.
+Segment loss do not include gain or loss from investments, impairment loss on goodwill, certain other gains and income, certain finance costs, loss on disposal of subsidiaries and unallocated corporate expenses.
 Segment assets do not include investments, certain prepayments, deposits and other receivables, pledged bank deposits and certain bank and cash balances.
-Segment non-current assets do not include investment in a joint venture, investments, investment in a club membership, certain fixed assets and certain right-of-use assets.
+Segment non-current assets do not include investments, investment in a club membership, certain fixed assets and certain right-of-use assets.
 Segment liabilities do not include certain borrowings, certain accruals and other payables and certain lease liabilities.
-Segment non-current liabilities do not include certain lease liabilities.
+Segment non-current liabilities do not include certain lease liabilities and certain deferred tax liabilities.